Dental Concerns Montclair, CA

 Compassionate, High-Quality Dentistry Montclair, CA

-Dr. Nikki Ancona combines her advanced training, compassionate bedside manner and state of the art technology to make visiting the dentist as pleasant as possible.
-For patients with more advanced anxiety, Dr. Nikki Ancona may discuss sedation dentistry as an option for calming nerves.
+We combine advanced training, compassionate bedside manner and state of the art technology to make visiting the dentist as pleasant as possible.
+For patients with more advanced anxiety, our team may discuss sedation dentistry as an option for calming nerves.
 Sedation dentistry makes it possible for patients to receive the dental care they need without fear or anxiety.
 More procedures can be performed in a single visit, saving the patient time and money.
 Our sedation options are very safe and effective at helping anxious patients receive the dental care they need.

 At Montclair Plaza Dental Office our dental care team understands that dental anxiety can be prohibitive to your oral wellness.
 Whether your fear comes from a past experience, or if you feel anxious about cost, the condition of your smile, or fear the unknown, we can help you.

 Our team is highly skilled, specially trained, and naturally compassionate and welcoming.
 We help patients overcome their dental anxiety through patient education and personalized attention.
-Led by Dr. Nikki Ancona get to know our patients, we never rush through appointments, and always take the time to answer questions and explain your treatment plan.
+We get to know our patients, we never rush through appointments, and always take the time to answer questions and explain your treatment plan.

 Video 01:00 | If you’ve ever felt nervous or anxious before visiting your dentist, you are not alone.
 Thanks to today’s technology, dental visits are usually comfortable and virtually pain-free.